About JAC website multilingualization

 -

-If a foreign national currently working as Specified Skilled Worker (i) transitions to Specified Skilled Worker (ii), they must submit a "No. 2 Transition Report" to the Foreign National Employment Management System.The manual for the Foreign Work Management System No. 2 Transition Report is available here.
+If a foreigner who is currently working as a Specified Skilled Worker (i) has migrated to Specified Skilled Worker (ii), he or she must report the "No. 2 Transition Report" in the Foreign Employment Management System.The manual for the Foreign Work Management System No. 2 Transition Report is available here.

 https://www.mlit.go.jp/tochi_fudousan_kensetsugyo/tochi_fudousan_kensetsugyo_tk3_000001_00005.html

-- Is it necessary to join the company which carry out the business of hiring specified skilled workers (JAC) to accept "Specified Skilled Worker (ii)"?
+- Do I need to join the company which carry out the business of hiring specified skilled workers (JAC) to accept "Specified Skilled Worker (ii)"?

 -

-In order to utilize the Specified Skills system, it is necessary to join the company which carry out the business of hiring specified skilled workers (JAC).
+To use Specified Skilled Worker System, you need to be a member of the company which carry out the business of hiring specified skilled workers (JAC).

-Among the documents required to change your status of residence to Specified Skilled Worker (ii)
+Among the documents required to change the status of residence to Specified Skilled Worker (ii)

-Please check the Immigration Services Agency website for information on required documents.
+Please check the website of Immigration Services Agency of Japan for required documents.

 https://www.moj.go.jp/isa/applications/status/specifiedskilledworker.html